pwr-Solaar/Solaar/docs/rules.md

 All settings are supported.

 A `Later` action executes rule components later.
-`Later` actions take an integer delay in seconds between 1 and 100 followed by a zero or more rule components that will be executed later.
+`Later` actions take an integer delay in seconds between 1 and 100 followed by zero or more rule components that will be executed later.
 Processing of the rest of the rule continues immediately.

 Solaar has several built-in rules, which are run after user-created rules and so can be overridden by user-created rules.